ankowals/saf/README.md

-Cucmber runner is available in src/test/java/libs/libCore/modules/TestRunner.class It contains cucumber options like glue path (path to steps definitions), features path and allure report plugin.
+Cucumber runner is available in src/test/java/libs/libCore/modules/TestRunner.class It contains cucumber options like glue path (path to steps definitions), features path and allure report plugin.
 There shall be no need to change it parameters.